 The Prime Minister: On a point of order.
 How can you allow the hon.
-Leader of the Opposition to continue saying that the Speaker is serving the interest of his party when up to now, he has not been able to substantiate anything about the Speaker being involved in party matters?
+Leader of the now, he has not been able to substantiate anything about the Speaker being involved in party matters?
 He is going on and on and subtly putting this regularly each time!